brohitbrose/linkedin-games/README.md

 - `node`
 - `npm`

-Note that Manifest V3 APIs are used throughout this project.
+Note that Manifest V3 APIs are used throughout this project's source code.

 ## Build Instructions